 When using the dump utility, you must supply the correct density code and tape length size for dump to use in its calculations.
-Refer to Section C.4.3.2 for details.
+Refer to the Section "Dump Parameters for the Tape Drive" for details.

 Compression can be enabled/disabled at any time by selecting the appropriate device file name.
-See Section C.4.2.4 for device names.
+See the Section "System Device Files" for device names.